5 landing spots for Bulls' veteran DeMar DeRozan

 Los Angeles Lakers

-Potential Package: D'Angelo Russell, Gabe Vincent, Max Christie for DeRozan and Julian Phillips
+Potential Package: D'Angelo Russell, Gabe Vincent, Max Christie, 2029 LAL 1st (Protected) for DeRozan and Julian Phillips

 The Los Angeles Lakers have been attached to DeRozan for the past few seasons.
 A Compton, CA native and USC grad, the wing would be more than happy to enter the next chapter of his NBA career back home in Los Angeles.
 From a basketball standpoint, his inclusion could help solve some of the problems with L.A.'s current roster.